 • Baking staples: Baking soda, fine sea salt and vanilla extract.

-Step by step collage showing how to make texas sheet cake.
+Step by step collage showing how to make a Texas chocolate sheet cake recipe.

 • Boil.
 In a large bowl, combine the flour, sugar, baking soda and salt.
 Then add the cubed butter, water and cocoa powder in a medium saucepan and heat over medium heat.
 Bring to a light boil, then remove from heat and let sit for 2 minutes.